Schools Are Not Able To Help

 If a child suffers for a long period before getting help it is likely they will suffer damage to self-esteem.

-Dyslexics are not the only "Different Thinkers".
+Most children with learning differences are "Different Thinkers".
 Many of the world's best creators throughout history saw things in a different way.
-We need to find ways to enhance our teaching systems to help these children get the best education in a way that they will thrive.

 Do You Need help with a Learning Difficulty?